 - Handle employee status changes and terminations, including issuing Records of Employment (ROEs), through a payroll system

-Course materials will be shipped to the post-secondary institution for distribution by your instructor to students who have registered with the Canadian Payroll Association for this course.
+Course materials will be shipped directly to the home addresses of students who have registered with the Canadian Payroll Association during Covid-19 social distancing initiatives.

 Both an overall grade of 65% and a mark of at least 65% on the final exam are required to pass the course.
-Students will receive their transcript 4 to 6 weeks after the official end date for the course.
+Grade Reports will be available to access/print approximately two weeks after the official end date for the course.
 For confidentiality reasons, marks cannot be given by phone, fax or email.